 7. Airbag (found at Orlando International Airport, Florida):

-“Additional protection has never harmed anyone, right ?!”, the department commented on this situation.
+“Additional protection has never harmed anyone, right ?!”, - commented on this situation in the department.

 6. Power saw (found at Bradley International Airport, Windsor Locks, Connecticut).

 On the subject: 20 secrets that airport workers do not tell passengers